 Repetition is an effective tactic towards recalling knowledge.
 A great example is advertising.
 There’s a good reason you see the same ads.

 Disruptions are disrespectful.
-Embrace group-centered tactics by scheduling your sales calls.
+Execute collaborative tactics such as scheduling your sales calls.

 Understand, accept, forgive… and if and when necessary: avoid the wrong customers.

 The less you follow the more you lead, so be sure that you write more than you currently read.

 It’s okay to be shallow as long as you’re sincere.

 No one will love your business or brand as much as you.

 Are your relationships with your current customers exhausted, existing or exciting?
 Even Pepto-Bismol has a Twitter account.

 A friend in need is a potential customer.